2024 Solar Incentives Guide for Santa Monica, CA - Tax Credits & Rebates

 If I installed solar panels on my house a few years ago, can I still claim incentives?

 You can power your home with multiple types of renewable energy, or a combination of renewable and non-renewable energy.
-Be sure to talk through your ideas with your local Santa Monica solar installation expert.
-They can help you plan your project and educate you on the various incentives that you may or may not qualify for.
+Make sure you discuss your plan with your local Santa Monica solar installation expert.
+They can help you with the plan for your project and educate you on the various incentives that you might or might not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.